EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 #### Form Sections

-This element groups several form fields under a common title and it can optionally define an icon, a help message and a CSS class:
+This design element helps you divide a long form into different sections defined by a title and, optionally, an icon, a help message and a custom CSS class:

 ```yaml
 easy_admin: